Megadimension Neptunia VII: Heartdimension Neptunia H: Trilogy Finale: Into Legend

 The party track down Kurome, who reveals she is a spirit of the real Uzume; an old CPU of Planeptune who volunteered to be sealed in Heart Dimension by Histoire after unintentionally harming her people having failed to control her powers.
 There, she came to resent humankind who shunned her and became a wandering spirit, whilst a fragment of her power; her conscience, took on a new life in the connected Zero Dimension, as the new Uzume.
 Kurome then unleashes the corrupted CPUs on the party who attempt to kill their own sisters but, after an intense battle, Uzume succeeds in cancelling out Kurome's mind-controlling negative energy with Share energy.
-Kurome reveals that Uzume's growing power also increases her own, allowing her to physically manifest in the Hyper Dimension, leaving the party to battle her latest giant; Dark Green, who they successfully manage to destroy, along with several CPU clones.
+Kurome reveals that Uzume's growing power also increases her own, allowing her to physically manifest in the Hyper Dimension, leaving the party to battle her latest giant, who they destroy, along with several CPU clones.

 A flashback reveals that Umio is a reincarnation of the old Uzume's lover, though he retains no memories of this.
 The CPU candidates and Gold Third follow Kurome to Hyper Dimension whilst the CPUs, IF, Compa and older Neptune remain in Heart Dimension where they attempt to defeat Kurome by destroying her 'heart' with Share energy.
 Croire intervenes and summons Dark White to destroy the CPUs, though the party emerges victorious and re-captures Croire.
 The Hyper Dimension party are attacked by Kurome in an attempt to seize the Dreamcast, which she reveals contains another fragment of Uzume's soul, though the party defeat Kurome's Dark Black CPU and chase Kurome back to the Heart Dimension.
 There, the two parties regroup to attack Kurome head-on, though Kurome fuses with all four Dark CPUs to become Dark Orange; the ultimate Dark CPU, who is now powerful enough to disable Uzume's Sharing Field.

 Uzume is able to reopen the Sharing Field by draining power from the original Share Crystal; her and Kurome's life-force.
-The party successfully destroy Dark Orange in the Sharing Field, though Kurome orders her monsters to destroy Hyper Dimension before disappearing.
+The party destroys Dark Orange in the Sharing Field, though Kurome orders her monsters to destroy Hyper Dimension before disappearing.
 With Hyper Dimension facing annihilation, Uzume orders Nepgear and Neptune to destroy the original Share Crystal, which will erase herself, Kurome, Zero/Heart Dimension and the monster hoard.
 With no alternative, Neptune and Nepgear comply to save their world.
 Uzume buys the party enough time to evacuate themselves and the friendly monsters, including Umio, back to Hyper Dimension.